Otterrr/director_dad/README.md

 1. Log into GitHub and find the GitHub Repository.
 2. At the top of the Repository, below the Repository title, find the "Settings" button in the menu.
-3. Scroll down to find the "GitHub Pages" section.
+3. Click on the "Pages" section near the bottom.
-4. In the "Source" heading, click "None" and select the "Master Branch".
+4. In the "Source" heading, click "None" and select the "Main Branch".
 5. This will refresh your page.
-Now scroll down again to find the link in the "GitHub Pages" section.
+Now you will see the link in the "GitHub Pages" section.

 ## Forking the GitHub Repository